Agnetha - The Facts

 Agnetha & Björn 1975

-On August 2, 1975 Agnetha appeared on stage in Skansen in Stockholm where she performed live two new songs "Dom har glömt" and "Tack för en underbar vanlig dag" from the forthcoming solo album.
+On August 2, 1975 Agnetha appeared on stage in Skansen in Stockholm in te Swedish Sommarnöjet TV show where she performed live two new songs "Dom har glömt" and "Tack för en underbar vanlig dag" from the forthcoming solo album.

 Agnetha's solo album "Elva kvinnor i ett hus" (Eleven women in a house) was released in Sweden on December 1st, 1975.
 The album featured 10 new songs written by Agnetha and Bosse Carlgren and one song written by Benny, Björn and Stikkan (SOS) which appeared here in the Swedish language version.
 Agnetha did not have the same commercial success with her solo album as Frida who released her "Ensam" at about the same time.
 "Elva kvinnor i ett hus" was though a wonderful album with Agnetha at her best both as composer and singer.
 The album contained even the Swedish version of ABBA's "Disillusion" released originally in 1973 on the album "Ring Ring" - the Swedish title of the song was "Mina ögon" (My eyes).
 The photo of the house on the back cover of the album was taken in Stockholm - see ABBA related places.